lin-simon/war-solver/README.md

 # war-solver
-A war card game solver in three languages, determines the only possible winning deck from a shuffled deck of cards.
+A war card game solver in three languages, determines the single possible winning deck from a shuffled deck of cards.
 Strong focus on the functional programming paradigm.